 SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-(Amendment No.)

-Fil ed by the Registrant \boxtimes
+Filed by the Registrant \boxtimes

-Fil ed by a party other than the Registrant
+Filed by a party other than the Registrant

-Ch eck the appropriate box:
+Check the appropriate box:

-Preliminary Proxy Statement
+☐ Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definitive Proxy Statement
+☑ Definitive Proxy Statement

-Definitive Additional Materials
+☐ Definitive Additional Materials

-Soliciting Material Pursuant to § 240.14a-12
+☐ Soliciting Material Pursuant to § 240.14a-12

-Vera Therapeutics, Inc.

-(Name o of Registrant as Specified In Its Charter)
+Therapeutics, Inc. of Registrant as Specified In Its Charter)

 N/A

 (Name of Person(s) Filing Proxy Statement if other than the Registrant)

-Pa yment of Filing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

-\boxtimes No fee required
+☑ No fee required

-Fee paid previously with preliminary material s
+☐ Fee paid previously with preliminary materials s

-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+\square Fee computed on table in exhibit required by I Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-Pag Confidential, for Use of the Commission Only Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to § 240.14a-12 Vera (Name of Person(s)) yment of Filing Fee (Check the appropriate box): No fee required Fee paid previously with preliminary material Therapeutics, Inc. of Registrant as Specified In Its Charter) N/A Filing Proxy Statement if other than the Registrant)